Elisabeth of Bavaria, Queen of the Belgians: Later years

 On 17 February 1934, Albert I died in a mountain climbing accident in the Ardennes of Belgium, near Namur.
 He was succeeded by their elder son, King Leopold III.
 Elisabeth withdrew from public life, so as not to hinder the efforts of her daughter-in-law, now Queen Astrid.
 However, in August 1935, Queen Astrid was killed in a car crash in Küssnacht am Rigi, Switzerland.
-Queen Elisabeth returned to the public life, doing her best to support her son and his family, and resuming her position as first lady of the land.
+Queen Elisabeth returned to public life, doing her best to support her son and his family, and resuming her position as first lady of the land.

-Elisabeth lived to see her son become king (but also go into exile and abdicate), her younger son become, effectively, regent of the realm, and her grandson mount the throne.

-As queen dowager, she became a patron of the arts and was known for her friendship with such notable scientists as Albert Einstein.
+Elisabeth lived to see her son become king (but also go into exile and abdicate), her younger son become, effectively, regent of the realm, and her grandson mount the throne.As queen dowager, she became a patron of the arts and was known for her friendship with such notable scientists as Albert Einstein.

 During the German occupation of Belgium from 1940 to 1944, she used her influence as queen and her German connections to assist in the rescue of hundreds of Jewish children from deportation by the Nazis.
-When Brussels was liberated, she allowed her palace to be used for headquarters of the British XXX Corps, and presented its commander General Horrocks with its mascot, a young wild boar named 'Chewing Gum'.
+When Brussels was liberated, she allowed her palace to be used for the headquarters of the British XXX Corps, and presented its commander General Horrocks with its mascot, a young wild boar named 'Chewing Gum'.
 After the war she was awarded the title Righteous Among the Nations by the Israeli government.

 During the 1950s, the Queen evoked controversy abroad by visiting the Soviet Union, China and Poland, trips that prompted some to label her as the "Red Queen".
 She became the first royal to pay a royal visit to Israel in 1959.

+Death

 Queen Elisabeth died in Brussels at the age of 89 on 23 November 1965 from a heart attack.
 She is interred in the royal vault at the Church of Our Lady of Laeken, Brussels.
 She was the 1,016th Dame of the Royal Order of Queen Maria Luisa.